A lathe Machine is a Production Machine tool. Here today we will study the Definition, Parts, Operation, and Specification of Lathe machines.

 It is used to form a short length of taper by using a form tool or broad nose tool.

-Any increase in the length of taper will require the use of a wider cutting edge which may destroy the workpiece due to the vibration and spoil the workpiece.
+Any increase in the length of the taper will require the use of a wider cutting edge which may destroy the workpiece due to the vibration and spoil the workpiece.

 In this operation, the tool angle must be half of the taper angle.